The distance between the lenses when collimating / coupling using a GRIN collimator pair.

 Couple and Collimate Light Into or Out of a Fiber

-Pigtailed to Polarization-Maintaining Fiber with either an FC/PC or FC/APC Connector
+Pigtailed to Graded-Index Multimode Fiber with an Optional FC/PC or FC/APC Connector

 Lens Surface is AR Coated for the Specified Wavelength Range